Putting vegetables and fruits into your nutrition doesn’t have to be expensive if you keep a couple of very simple things in mind.

 3. Buy Reduced

 To push the cost down further, check your supermarket for a reduced rack.
-Apples that have a bruised spot, bananas that are on the verge of being overripe, cucumbers who are not so uniform in color etc. will often end up in there for a much lower price than the regular offerings and are perfectly edible.
+Apples that have a bruised spot, bananas on the verge of being overripe, cucumbers not so uniform in color etc. will often end up in there for a much lower price than the regular offerings and are perfectly edible.
 All you have to do is cut out the bad spots and not let them sit too long.

 4. Be A Latecomer